flowingrain/DMRec-main/README.md

 # DMRec

-This is the PyTorch implementation for our SIGIR 2025 paper:
+This is an extended PyTorch implementation based on the DMRec framework from the SIGIR 2025 paper:
 > Yi Zhang, Yiwen Zhang*, Yu Wang, Tong Chen, and Hongzhi Yin*.
 2025.
 [Towards Distribution Matching between Collaborative and Language Spaces for Generative Recommendation](https://arxiv.org/abs/2504.07363).
 In Proceedings of the 48th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR’25).

 <p align="center">